-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management in natural resources physical risk is weather-related changes to water availability.
-In our supply chain, mining (metals) operations and oil extraction and processing (plastics) generally require substantial amounts of water, although the use of metals in general in our products is relatively small compared to other industrial sectors.
-However, innovation, such as the large increase in fossil fuel extraction in the U.S. from hydraulic fracturing has greatly reduced the size of this prior risk (related to oil/plastics availability).
-Water availability could increase materials and cost chain) local cost of energy and water, but these are not thought to be significant because these lower-tier material or manufacturing costs are less than 10% of our ~\$5b product cost and any potential CHANGE in material cost would be less than 1% of product cost Cisco currently does not identify water availability in our supply chain as a material risk in our financial reporting (i.e. <1 cent/share earnings).
-A financial risk is considered immaterial if it results in less than a penny a share impact or about \$50M in net income or at our active participation in the CDP Water program and as a CDP Supply Chain member.
-We monitor water availability, through annual water risk assessments, for our own operations and actively engage with our suppliers (100%, 87% and 95% of our contract manufacturing, component and transport partners report to CDP as of our FY14 CSR report) to encourage water and climate change reporting through CDP.
-We have built our LCA capability to incorporate all inputs (including water).
-Because our operational and supply chain water use is generally low we been estimated to be less than USD 500K/yr to follow and participate in carbon footprinting regulatory and standards activities.
-The incremental cost of LCA software libraries to assess water risk is negligible (less than \$25,000).
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management generally require substantial amounts of water, although the use of metals in general in our products (e.g. Catalyst and Nexus products) is relatively small compared to other industrial sectors.
+However, innovations in the efficiency of fossil fuel extraction in the U.S. has greatly reduced the size of this prior risk (related to oil/plastics availability).
+Water availability could increase materials and manufacturing costs for all products produced in areas of our supply chain that operate in, or receive materials from, water scarce regions (e.g. Africa, than 10% of our ~\$5b product cost and any potential CHANGE in material cost would be less than 1% of product cost Cisco currently does not identify water availability in our supply chain as a material risk in our financial reporting (i.e. <1 cent/share earnings).
+A financial risk is considered immaterial if it results in less than a penny a share impact or about \$50M in net income or at least \$250M in revenue. member.
+We monitor water availability through annual water risk assessments for our own operations and actively engage with our suppliers to encourage water and climate change reporting through CDP.
+Because our operational and supply chain water use is generally low we feel any impact on Cisco can be ameliorated through conservation, recycling and other alternatives.
+Over the next ten years these activities will reduce any impact from natural resource availability to a negligible effect on cost of goods (i.e. < \$0.01 per share earnings).
+A financial risk is negligible (less than \$25,000).
 Most LCA costs accrue from our efforts to understand carbon footprinting, which is a more significant/material impact for Cisco.
 Unlike for carbon, Cisco is not being asked to provide a product life cycle analysis for water use.